antoineBonninProjects/sentinel3-sral-demo/README.md

 This project demonstrates how to download and store Sentinel-3 EUMETSAT products into a partitioned Zarr collection.
 Data is fetched via the [EUMDAC](https://anaconda.org/eumetsat/eumdac) library, and the code is heavily inspired by the EUMETSAT [learn-sral](https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-sral) repository.

-Data is downloaded from the EUMETSAT collection **ID(EO:EUM:DAT:0415): SRAL Level 2 Altimetry Global - Sentinel-3**.
+By default, data is downloaded from the EUMETSAT collection **ID(EO:EUM:DAT:0415): SRAL Level 2 Altimetry Global - Sentinel-3**, but this can be changed.

 This collection contains files (products) from Sentinel-3A and 3B with Level 2 processed altimetry data.
 Each product includes three datasets: